-Knowing the Washington quarter key dates, rarities and varieties will help you realize that small differences on the coin can mean large differences in its value.
-Listed below you will find a description of each type with a photo to help you recognize the coin.
-Many factors going to determining the value of a coin and some of them are quite valuable while others are not.
-Look at the pictures and read each description carefully so you can identify these coins.
+Knowing the Washington quarter key dates, rarities, and varieties will help you realize that minor differences on the coin can mean significant differences in value.
+Many factors will determine a coin's value, some of which are pretty valuable while others are not.
+Study the pictures and read each description carefully to identify these coins.

-Please refer to the value guide for... current market values of these coins.
+Remember, not all varieties make a coin valuable.
+Popular varieties with small surviving populations are usually more valuable.
+Please refer to the value guide for the current market values of these coins.
 You can also find Washington silver quarter values (1932-1964) and Washington clad quarter values (1965-1998) to help you build your collection.

 01 of 11